Kappa-Elastin

 Damage is inevitable over time and this is part of the ageing process.

-Professor Robert Ladislas, Research Director at the CNRS and the Ageing Immunology Laboratory in Paris, has defined Elastin as the ‘rubber of the organism’, in numerous publications.
+Professor Robert Ladislas, Research Director a the Ageing Immunology Laboratory in Paris, has defined Elastin as the ‘rubber of the organism’, in numerous publications.
 It is the protein which gives the skin its indispensable elasticity and tone.

 KAPPA-ELASTIN : THE ONLY SOLUBLE ELASTIN WHICH DEEPLY PENETRATES TO REBUILD TISSUE ELASTICITY